Manifold-Aware Diffusion-Augmented Contrastive Learning for Noise-Robust Biosignal Representation: Methodology

 \subsection{Framework Overview}

-This paper introduces Diffusion-Augmented Contrastive Learning (DACL), a novel hybrid framework that synthesizes principles from diffusion models and supervised contrastive learning to learn noise-robust representations.
-The central tenet of the framework is the replacement of handcrafted data augmentations with a principled noising process derived from a diffusion model, as illustrated in Fig. \ref{fig:figure1_workflow}.
-The framework operates in two distinct phases: first, learning a general-purpose latent space from ST features, and second, training a noise-robust encoder within that space using a diffusion-augmented contrastive objective.
+This section presents the details of the proposed \textbf{Diffusion-Augmented Contrastive Learning (DACL)} framework, a hybrid framework designed to learn noise-robust representations by leveraging principles from probabilistic diffusion models and supervised contrastive learning in a contextualized scattering latent space.
+The central tenet of our approach is the replacement of heuristic, handcrafted data augmentations with a principled stochastic transformation derived from the forward diffusion process, operating in an efficient signal processing-guided latent space.
+As illustrated in Fig. \ref{fig:figure1_workflow}, the framework operates in two distinct stages: (1) Manifold compression via a Variational Autoencoder (VAE) on Scattering Transformer (ST) features, and (2) Contrastive metric learning driven by diffusion-induced perturbations.
+The complete procedure for both training and inference is detailed in Algorithm \ref{alg:dacl}.